Ethics Complaints and Arbitration

 Here are ways you can handle a dispute with a member:

 Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
 If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.

-The Ombudsman Program is intended to provide an alternative dispute resolution service for members of the public or other Realtors® with complaints against members of the Association.
+The Ombudsman Program is intended to provide an alternative dispute resolution service for members of the public or other REALTORS® with complaints against members of the Association.
 An ombudsman can respond to general questions regarding real estate practices, transaction details, ethical practices and enforcement issues.
-Click here to learn more about the Ombudsman Program.

 In response to feedback from our valued members, DAAR now accepts anonymous complaints to be filed in limited instances.
 Complaints will still be filed through the filing system where a complainant can indicate their desire to file the complaint anonymously.